Protecting works of art

 Optimizing climatic parameters using CFD simulation

-We study the implementation of climatic conditions as a whole in order to guarantee optimal preservation of works of art.
+We study the implementation of the climatic conditions as a whole in order to guarantee the optimal preservation of the works of art.
+We perform CFD simulations in order to inform conservators of the different impacts caused by the drifts of a bad climate control.

 Play Video